Database

 Conclusion

 By following these steps, you can successfully establish a connection between the Mate Agent and Oracle Database within the same firewall.
-This setup allows Autom Mate to perform automated workflows that involve Oracle database operations, such as querying data, executing SQL commands, or running stored procedures.
+This setup allows Autom Mate to perform automated workflows that involve Oracle database operations, such as querying data, executing SQL commands.